zoffixznet/IOwesomeness/Action-Plan.md

 ones with no pre-defined (by programmer) format, can very easily nom all the available RAM that on many servers is limited as it is.

-So by introducing this behaviour, I believe we'll be essentially instating a "best practice" to never use `IO::Path` methods due to their slurping behaviour, programmer's lack of full control over the environment and the files the program will work in and operate on.
+So by introducing this behaviour, I believe we'll be unwittingly instating a "best practice" to never use `IO::Path` methods due to their slurping behaviour, programmer's lack of full control over the environment and the files the program will work in and operate on.